cuhksam/emnlp2019.github.io/_pages/home.md

 <!-- OUTDATED NEWS -------------------------------------------------------------

+**October 22, 2019**.
+In case you have a talk or poster at the conference, please see our [instructions for presenters](./participants/presentation/), including our policy on remote presentations.

 **October 9, 2019**.
 The early registration deadline is approaching: October 10, 11:59pm EDT.
 Directly register [here](https://aclweb.org/conference/emnlp-2019-conference-registration/).
 Notice that each paper in the proceedings (main conference or workshop) needs to (i) have at least one author registered by the early registration deadline and (ii) have been presented at the conference, in order for the paper to be included in the proceedings.